NathanG-HEG/Security_Course_ICI002AS2AE_2023/homeworks/h2/README.md

 ```

 ## n) Voluntary difficult bonus: WebGoat: SQL Injection (advanced).
+- Found Dave's password using *Dave'; SELECT * FROM user_system_data WHERE '1' = '1'* as name parameter.
+- No idea how to log in as Tom

 ## o) Voluntary difficult bonus: Install a relational database, show CRUD operations using SQL
 Exercise done on Debian.